 It’s not a “dumb” phone.
-That’s one of the first things that Joe Hollier and Kai Tang, the two founders of Light Phone, corrected me on when I sat down with them a few weeks ago.
+That’s one of the first things that Joe Hollier and Kai Tang, the two founders of Light Phone, corrected me on when I sat down with them early this year.
 Their preferred nomenclature is “minimalist.”
-You know, a phone that doesn’t have apps or the distractions of Instagram, Twitter or Gmail not because it’s dumb, but because it doesn’t want to.
+You know, a phone that doesn’t have apps or the distractions of Instagram, Twitter or Gmail, not because it’s dumb, but because it doesn’t want to.

-The Light Phone 2, which started shipping to backers this past fall (with more units scheduled to ship out in early 2020), is definitely a more advanced device.
+The Light Phone 2, which started shipping to backers in the fall of 2019, is definitely a more advanced device.
 It has an E-Ink touchscreen display (the original Light Phone just had an illuminated number pad) and it can send and receive text messages.
 It has a headphone jack and built-in Bluetooth, too, mainly just for hands-free calling.
 As for the price, the Light Phone 2 costs $350 (which is just a touch more affordable than a new Google Pixel).

 The Light Phone 2 has an E-Ink Touchscreen display and can send and receive texts.

 Interestingly, it also has built-in Wi-Fi, which will enable Light Phone 2 to download software updates.
 Hollier and Tang hope that future OS updates will add features like music, navigation and support for rideshare apps like Lyft or Uber.
 They hope to add a hotspot feature, too, so that if you need to access the internet, the Light Phone 2 would be able to act as the hotspot for a laptop.
 Right now, however, the Light Phone 2 is limited to calls, texts and alarms.